-Pluto Was Already Stripped of Its Planetary Status, Now Its Atmosphere Is Disappearing
+Pluto Stopped Being a Planet.
+Now Its Atmosphere Is Disappearing

 Scientists have discovered that Pluto’s atmosphere is beginning to disappear and refreeze onto its surface.
 The farther away from the Sun it moves, the more pronounced the disappearance becomes.

-As Rick and Morty suggested, Pluto’s atmospheric crisis isn’t a result of the planet’s ruler (King Flippy Nips) in the Netflix show, mining the planet’s core for plutonium to power cities.
+But unlike what Rick and Morty suggested, Pluto’s latest crisis isn’t a result of the planet’s ruler, King Flippy Nips, mining the planet’s core for plutonium to power cities.
 The indiscriminate use of the planet’s resources by capitalist Plutonians was simply a projection of what’s going on here on the Earth.
 And, well, it was fictional.
 But while the resultant shrinkage of the planet may be imaginary, the gradual disappearance of its atmosphere is not.

 As Space.com suggested, the planet is “going through a strange transformation.”